Using Windows Explorer to Organize, View and Edit Your Photos

 In early versions of Windows, Windows Explorer was right up front where you could find it.
 It was the “My Computer” of its day.
 And it is still there, but hidden.

-To find it, go to Start>Programs>Accessories.
+To find it in XP or Windows 7, go to Start>Programs>Accessories.
 You’ll see Windows Explorer near the bottom of the drop down list.
 While you are here, highlight it and right click, and select “Send To>Desktop (create shortcut).”
 Now you’ll have a shortcut on your desktop so that you can easily access this important tool.

 When you open Windows Explorer by double clicking the desktop icon, you’ll see that it looks much like “My Computer” except that the main folders are displayed on the left side of the screen.
 When you highlight that folder, the contents of it are displayed on the right side of the screen (you can drag the line between the two windows to size the division).